2023 NJCAA Women’s Indoor Track & Field Rating Index – Week 2

-Here is the newest edition of the NJCAA Women’s Indoor Track & Field National TFRI, as released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-No marks from previous seasons have been used, which means this objective list is compiled solely of current marks from the 2022 indoor track & field season.
+NEW ORLEANS – T-Birds are flying high in the Week 2 edition of the 2023 NJCAA Women’s Indoor National Track & Field Ratings Index (TFRI), released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Only marks from the current season are used in this objective ranking.

 NJCAA — Women's Indoor Track & Field